 5 of the tribe of Judah twelve thousand were sealed; of the tribe of Reuben twelve thousand were sealed; of the tribe of Gad twelve thousand were sealed;

 Revelation 7:4 - And I heard the number of those who were sealed.
 One hundred and forty-four thousand of all the tribes of the children of Israel were sealed...

-The number of servants sealed by angels is 144,000.
+The number of servants sealed by the angel is 144,000.
 In my study on prophetic numbers, I show that the biblical meaning of 144,000 is "government of divine order" or "appointed persons of divine order," based on the roots of ten and twelve.
 Indeed, the Lord has chosen these servants from the tribes of Israel for a divine purpose.